silitone/aria2.ts/README.md

        src="https://scan.coverity.com/projects/12012/badge.svg"/>
 </a>

-Project consists of several low-level algoritms for general g
+Project consists of several low-level algoritms for general game development and provides test and exam